-Your child's school is now closed with the exception that it is open to parents of key workers and certain vulnerable groups of children.
+Following the recent announcement from the Prime Minister, your child's school is now closed with the exception that it is open to children of key workers and certain vulnerable groups of children.
 The school is run by the Birmingham Diocesan Multi-Academy Trust and this information is being provided by us to ensure that only the children identified by the government are allowed into school, this is to ensure that the coronavirus does not spread further across the country and put the health of individuals, especially the elderly and ill at risk.